keboola/website/index.md

   - link: ''
     pictogram: ''
     icotype: blueright
-    title: ''
+    title: Organizations ready to unlock data flow between business and IT to access insights in real time.
-    desc: 'If you want to unlock the value that is sitting in your existing data silos and systems and scale it through your teams.
+    desc: If you want to unlock the value that is sitting in your existing data silos and systems and scale it through your teams.
 Keboola’s flow automation will get you there in days, not months.
-Corporations who are ready to innovate and pilot with their favorite apps and brands. '
   - link: ''
     pictogram: ''
     icotype: ''